-LI Tzar Kuoi, Victor, aged 52, has been the Chairman of the Company since its incorporation in May 1996.
+LI Tzar Kuoi, Victor, aged 53, has been the Chairman of the Company since its incorporation in May 1996.
 He has been a member of the Remuneration Committee of the Company since March 2005.
-Mr. Victor Li is the Group Co-Managing Director and Deputy Chairman of CK Hutchison Holdings Limited, and the Managing Director and Deputy Chairman and the Chairman of the Executive Committee of Cheung Kong Property Holdings Limited.
-He is also the Chairman of CK Life Sciences Int'l., (Holdings) Inc., a Non-executive Director of Power Assets Holdings Limited and HK Electric Investments Manager Limited ("HKEIM") as the trustee-manager of HK Electric Investments, a Non-executive Director and the Deputy Chairman of HK Electric Investments Limited and Co-Chairman of Husky Energy Inc. Except for HKEIM, all the companies/investment trust mentioned above are listed in Hong Kong or overseas.
+Mr. Victor Li is the Chairman and Group Co-Managing Director and Member of the Remuneration Committee of CK Hutchison Holdings Limited, and the Chairman and Managing Director, the Chairman of the Executive Committee and Member of the Remuneration Committee of CK Asset Holdings Limited.
+He is also the Chairman of CK Life Sciences Int'I., (Holdings) Inc., a Non-executive Director of Power Assets Holdings Limited and HK Electric Investments Manager Limited ("HKEIM") as the trustee-manager of HK Electric Investments. a Non-executive Director and the Deputy Chairman of HK Electric Investments Limited and Co-Chairman of Husky Energy Inc. Except for HKEIM, all the companies/investment trust mentioned above are listed in Hong Kong or overseas.
 Mr. Victor Li is also the Deputy Chairman of Li Ka Shing Foundation Limited, Li Ka Shing (Overseas) Foundation and Li Ka Shing (Canada) Foundation, and a Director of The Hongkong and Shanghai Banking Corporation Limited.
-He serves as a member of the Standing Committee of the 12th National Committee of the Chinese People's Political Consultative Conference of the People's Republic of China.
-He is also Vice Chairman of the Hong Kong General Chamber of Commerce, and was previously a member of the Commission on Strategic Development of the Hong Kong Special Administrative Region ("HKSAR").
+He serves as a member of the Standing Committee of the 13th National Committee of the Chinese People's Political Consultative Conference of the People's Republic of China.
+He is also a member of the Chief Executive's Council of Advisers on Innovation and Strategic Development of the Hong Kong Special Administrative Region ("HKSAR") and Vice Chairman of the Hong Kong General Chamber of Commerce.
 Mr. Victor Li is the Honorary Consul of Barbados in Hong Kong.
 He is a director of certain substantial shareholders of the Company within the meaning of Part XV of the Securities and Futures Ordinance ("SFO"), and a director of certain companies controlled by certain substantial shareholders of the Company.
 He holds a Bachelor of Science degree in Civil Engineering, a Master of Science degree in Civil Engineering and an honorary degree, Doctor of Laws, honoris causa (LL.D.).
 Mr. Victor Li is a nephew of Mr. Kam Hing Lam, the Group Managing Director of the Company.

-KAM Hing Lam, aged 70, has been the Group Managing Director of the Company since its incorporation in May 1996.
-He is the Deputy Managing Director of CK Hutchison Holdings Limited, and the Deputy Managing Director and Member of the Executive Committee of Cheung Kong Property Holdings Limited.
+KAM Hing Lam, aged 71, has been the Group Managing Director of the Company since its incorporation in May 1996.
+He is the Deputy Managing Director of CK Hutchison Holdings Limited, and the Deputy Managing Director and Member of the Executive Committee of CK Asset Holdings Limited.
 He is also the President and Chief Executive Officer of CK Life Sciences Int'l., (Holdings) Inc. All the companies mentioned above are listed companies.
 Mr. Kam is also the Chairman of Hui Xian Asset Management Limited, which manages Hui Xian Real Estate Investment Trust, a real estate investment trust listed on The Stock Exchange of Hong Kong Limited ("SEHK").
 Mr. Kam is a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO, and a director of certain companies controlled by certain substantial shareholders of the Company.
-Mr. Kam is an Advisor of the 12th Beijing Municipal Committee of the Chinese People's Political Consultative Conference of the People's Republic of China.
 He holds a Bachelor of Science degree in Engineering and a Master's degree in Business Administration.
 Mr. Kam is an uncle of Mr. Li Tzar Kuoi, Victor, the Chairman of the Company.